Mahesh1998/vpc-project/README.md

 2. This module is used for Public Route Table Subnet Assosciation
 3. The values of variables declared in child module are passed in this module.
 4. Input for variables is passed using terraform.tfvars
-5. Public Subnet Id is derived from the output variable of public_subnet module.
+5. Public Subnet Ids is derived from the output variable of public_subnet module.
 6. Public Route Table Id is derived from the output variable of public_route_table module.

 ### Private Route Table Subnet Assosciation